A Variational Approach to Bayesian Phylogenetic Inference: Variational Bayesian Phylogenetic Inference

 \subsubsection{Split Based Parameterization}

 A simple choice of such local splitting pattern is the \emph{split}, which is a bipartition $(X_1,X_2)$ of the entire leaf label set $\mathcal{X}$ such that $X_1\cup X_2=\mathcal{X},X_1\cap X_2 = \emptyset$.
 On a tree topology $\tau$, each edge naturally corresponds to a split, the bipartition that consists of the leaf labels from both sides of the edge.
 Denote the corresponding split for edge $e$ of topology $\tau$ as $e/\tau$.
-Since $e/\tau$ can also be viewed as the root subsplit for edge $e$ on $\tau$, it suffices to assign parameters for $\mu,\sigma$ for each root subsplit in $\mathbb{S}_\mathrm{r}$ and parameterize the mean and variance of the corresponding branch length distribution as follows:
+Let $\psi_{e/\tau}^\mu$ and $\psi_{e/\tau}^\sigma$ be the associated mean and variance parameters for the corresponding root subsplit in $\mathbb{S}_\mathrm{r}$; the split-based parameterization then takes the following form